 The 3 methods are:

 Cookie authentication basically works well with the default login functionality of WordPress.
 The REST API works on this technique called “number used once” or “noonce” which simply is a WordPress security token with a limited lifetime and is specific to the user.
-It is used to protect your application to be exploited by external sources and interfere with your program.
+It is used to protect your application from being exploited by external sources and interfering with your program.
 This type of interference is commonly known as Cross-site request forgery (CSRF) or one-click attack or session riding.

 As an example, this is how the built-in Javascript client creates the nonce: